Dennis V. McGinn: Military career

-As a captain, McGinn served as the final commanding officer of the Forrestal-class aircraft carrier USS Ranger (CV-61) from August 21, 1991 to July 10, 1993, making an extended western Pacific and Indian Ocean deployment.
+As a captain, McGinn commanded the fleet replenishment oiler USS Wichita (AOR-1) and served as the final commanding officer of the Forrestal-class aircraft carrier USS Ranger (CV-61) from August 21, 1991, to July 10, 1993, making an extended western Pacific and Indian Ocean deployment.

 Upon promotion to rear admiral (lower half), McGinn was assigned as chief of information systems and chief negotiator, Allied Command Europe Restructuring at Supreme Headquarters Allied Powers Europe, and commanded Carrier Group 1 from 1995 to 1996.
 He became Director, Air Warfare Division of the Office of the Chief of Naval Operations in January 1996, and was promoted to rear admiral in September.

 McGinn's nomination as a vice admiral was confirmed on June 25, 1998, and he subsequently commanded the United States Third Fleet from November 1998 to October 2000.
 His capstone assignment was as the first Deputy Chief of Naval Operations for Warfare Requirements and Programs, and he retired in September 2002.

 Private civilian career

 McGinn's experiences during the 1973 oil crisis instilled in him a longtime goal to reduce America's overreliance on fossil fuels, believing that it compromised the economy and national security.
 Consequently, he has joined various organizations that promote clean and renewable energy sources.
-McGinn said that "there is no one perfect new energy solution—we need a silver buckshot approach because there’s not a silver bullet".
+McGinn said that "there is no one perfect new energy solution—we need a silver buckshot approach because there's not a silver bullet".

 McGinn served as board chairman of the United States Naval Institute from 2001 to 2002, a member (later vice chairman) of the CNA Military Advisory Board from 2007 to 2013, and president and CEO of the American Council on Renewable Energy from 2011 to 2013.
 Under CNA, he worked closely with former Republican senator John Warner.
 Additionally, McGinn has been an International Security Senior Fellow of the Rocky Mountain Institute since 2002.